 We work with the State Government and councils on changes to the Local Government Act 2009 and the City of Brisbane Act 2010.
 We assist the State in regulatory renewal; contribute to planning and economic development reforms and water industry planning, and setting a framework for regional planning.
 The LGAQ also promotes local governments’ role in resource community planning and leads the development of new policy affecting Aboriginal and Torres Strait Islander communities, such as alcohol management plans and land tenure arrangements.

 At the national level, the LGAQ works with the Federal Government on issues including the reform of the federation, negotiating a sustainable funding arrangement for recovering from and mitigating the effects of natural disasters, securing an increased share of federal funding for Queensland councils through the review of the taxation system and remade regional funding programs.

-In pursuing these activities, The LGAQ acts to build and maintain a close working relationship with the State and Federal Governments based on mutual respect, open and honest dialogue and recognition of our shared jurisdictions in serving the people of Queensland.
+In pursuing these activities, the LGAQ acts to build and maintain a close working relationship with the State and Federal Government based on mutual respect, open and honest dialogue and recognition of our shared jurisdictions in serving the people of Queensland.